The Tax Disputes and Litigation Review: Malaysia

 Service tax have now been imposed on digital services supplied by foreign service providers vide the Service Tax (Amendment) Act 2019 (STA 2019).
 The definition of digital service in the STA, on which service tax is imposed, is anticipated to give rise to differences between customs and taxpayers on the applicability of service tax to particular types of services.
 In respect of payments for digital advertising by foreign providers on online platforms, the IRB has made known its position that such payments amount to royalty on which withholding tax applies.
 The IRB's position has yet to be tested in the courts.

 Outlook and conclusions

-Moving forward, taxpayers must continue to identify and manage their tax risks and potential tax exposures and should take advantage of the ongoing SPVD where suitable.
+Moving forward, taxpayers must continue to identify and manage their tax risks and potential tax exposures.
 In encounters with the IRB, obtaining legal advice at the earliest opportunity is also strongly advised to ensure that the taxpayer's interests are best protected as it is inevitable that such interests would not be in alignment with the IRB's own objectives.

 1 Chris Toh Pei Roo is an associate at Lee Hishammuddin Allen & Gledhill.

 2 Prima Nova Harta Development Sdn Bhd v.
 Ketua Pengarah Hasil Dalam Negeri (WA-14-7-12/2019).